-NSW Young Lawyers is working with the Refugee Advice and Casework Service (RACS) on a new project designed to help people seeking asylum who came by boat with the protection visa application process.
+From September 2016 to September 2017, NSW Young Lawyers worked with the Refugee Advice and Casework Service (RACS) on a project designed to help people seeking asylum who came by boat with the protection visa application process.

-The Refugee Assistance Project, developed by the NSW Young Lawyers Human Rights Committee, is designed to assist a large proportion of unrepresented people in Australia who are requesting asylum, with filling in their visa application forms under the Fast Track process.
+The Refugee Assistance Project, developed by the NSW Young Lawyers Human Rights Committee, was designed to assist a large proportion of unrepresented people in Australia who were requesting asylum with filling in their visa application forms under the Fast Track process.

-This project will complement and feed into RACS’ Legal Help for Refugees Clinic which provides statement-taking assistance and pre-lodgment migration advice.
+This project contributed to RACS’ Legal Help for Refugees Clinic, which provided statement-taking assistance and pre-lodgement migration advice to people seeking asylum.